Best Exercises to Prepare for Aerial Dance or Pole Dance

 by Monica

-Saturday was my 7th week of aerial dance.
-I go once a week and I've learned the basics plus a few fun moves.
 The challenge now is learning how to combine moves and making it look smooth.
-I kind of stink at this right now but it's only my 7th class ever so I know I need a lot of practice before I can even get close to doing what my instructor does.
-She makes everything look effortless.
+I kind of stink at this right now but it's only my 7th class ever.

 I know that my workouts in the last few weeks have helped me in a big way so if you've made your way here via my video or through a search or my article over at bellaonline here's what you need to do to prepare for any type of aerial dance class including silks, single point trapeze, static trapeze, pole dance, or spanish web.